Hart-House-Chess-Club/ratings-api/README.md

 Similarly, no publicly available API is currently available for CFC ratings.
 We aim to change that with this project.

 A Redis cache is implemented to provide faster lookups for common use cases.
-Additionally, the API now includes MongoDB integration for storing and querying FIDE and CFC rating lists, with automatic periodic updates.
+Additionally, the API now includes MongoDB integration for storing and querying FIDE, CFC, and USCF rating lists, with automatic periodic updates.

-A mongodb server is used for storing latest CFC and FIDE ratings.
+A MongoDB server is used for storing the latest FIDE, CFC, and USCF ratings.

 ## Features